G00398275/pands-project/README.md

 The Iris dataset, although intially made famous almost ninety years ago, has proven to be an excellent introduction to the world of data analysis using Python (or presumably any other appropriate software).
 The dataset is sufficient in size that an appropriate level of data handling is required to manipulate the data into required outputs, but the dataset is not too large so as to overwhelm a beginner in data analytics.

-The above study has shown that using the Iris dataset it is possible to build a model that could predict the species of an unknown Iris flower simply my measuring the width and lengths of its sepals and petals.
+The above study has shown that using the Iris dataset it is possible to build a model that could predict the species of an unknown Iris flower simply by measuring the width and lengths of its sepals and petals.
 Although this was performed mathematically by Fisher nearly ninety years ago, it can now be performed relatively easier on Python (or other software) with limited experience and time.

 On review of Fisher's published paper and comparing with the analysis done above the key difference is obvious.
 Fisher's study, although detailed and complete, is very descriptive and "maths-heavy".
 This can be off-putting to the casual observer especially when terms such as "logarithmic interpolation and, "degrees of freedom" are included.
 Readers without backgrounds in mathematics or statistics would have to spend a lot of time trying to interpret the terms used before even beginning to understand the paper.